flopezag/fiware-management-scripts/README.md

 # <a name="top"></a>FIWARE HelpDesk and Desks reminders script
 [![License badge](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-These scripts were developed in order to facilitate the diary operations of the Jira and the synchronization with different tools.
+This script was developed in order to facilitate the diary operations of the Jira and the synchronization with different tools.
 The Purpose is to check if there are issues open and send reminder to the owners in order to resolve them and synchronize Jira issues with the data from Askbot and StackOverFlow.